Generative Adversarial Networks for Image Super-Resolution: A Survey: Introduction

 To address SISR problem, researchers have developed a variety of methods based on degradation models of low-level vision tasks \cite{zhou2014local}.
 There are three categories for SISR in general, i.e., image itself information, prior knowledge and machine learning.
-In the image itself information, directly amplifying resolutions of all pixels in a LR image through an interpolation way to obtain a HR image was a simple and efficient method in SISR \cite{park2003super}, i.e., nearest neighbor interpolation \cite{rukundo2012nearest}, bilinear interpolation \cite{li2001new} and bicubic interpolation \cite{keys1981cubic}, etc. It is noted that in these interpolation methods, high-frequency information is lost in the up-sampling process \cite{park2003super}.
+In the image itself information, directly amplifying resolutions of all pixels in a LR image through an interpolation way to obtain a HR image was a simple and efficient method in SISR \cite{park2003super}, i.e., nearest neighbor interpolation \cite{rukundo2012nearest}, bilinear interpolation \cite{li2001new} and bicubic interpolation \cite{keys1981cubic}, etc. It is noted that in these interpolation methods, high-frequency information is lost in the up-sampling process \cite{park2003super}, which may decrease performance in image super-resolution.
 Alternatively, reconstruction-based methods were developed for SISR, according to optimization methods \cite{hardeep2013survey}.
 That is, mapping a projection into a convex set to estimate the registration parameters can restore more details of SISR \cite{stark1989high}.
-Although the mentioned methods can overcome the drawbacks of image itself information methods, they still suffered the following challenges: non-unique solution, slow convergence speed and higher computational costs.
-To prevent this phenomenon, the priori knowledge and image itself information were integrated into a frame to find an optimal solution to improve the quality of the predicted SR images \cite{elad1997restoration,irani1991improving}.
-Using maximum a posteriori (MAP) can regularize a loss function to obtain a maximum probability for improving the efficiency \cite{cheeseman1996super}.
+Although the mentioned methods can overcome the drawbacks of image itself information methods, they still suffered from the following challenges: non-unique solution, slow convergence speed and higher computational costs.
+To prevent this phenomenon, the prior knowledge and image itself information were integrated into a frame to find an optimal solution to improve the quality of the predicted SR images \cite{elad1997restoration,irani1991improving}.
 Besides, machine learning methods can be presented to deal with SISR, according to relation of data distribution \cite{sun2008image}.
-On the basis of ensuring the image SR effect, sparse-neighbor-embedding-based (SpNE) method via partition the training data set into a set of subsets to accelerate the speed of SR reconstruction \cite{gao2012image}.
-There are also many other SR methods \cite{sun2008image,yan2015single} that often adopt sophisticated prior knowledge to restrict the possible solution space with an advantage of generating flexible and sharp detail.
+There are also many other SR methods \cite{sun2008image,yan2015single} that often adopt sophisticated prior knowledge to restrict the possible solution space with the advantage of generating flexible and sharp detail.
 However, the performance of these methods rapidly degrades when the scale factor is increased, and these methods tend to be time-consuming \cite{nasrollahi2014super}.